-New standard to clarify the accounting for uncertainties in income taxes.
+The Company adopted FRIC 23, Uncertainty over Income Tax Treatments, effective April 1, 2019.
+The new standard clarifies the accounting for uncertainties in income taxes.
 The interpretation provides guidance and clarifies the application of the recognition and measurement criteria in IAS 12 "Income Taxes" when there is uncertainty over income tax treatments.
-The interpretation is effective for annual periods beginning on January 1, 2019.
-Management does not anticipate this standard to have a material impact on the financial statements.
+The standard is effective for annual periods beginning on January 1, 2019.
+The effect of initially applying these standards did not have a material impact on the Company's financial statements.

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS (Expressed in Canadian dollars) MARCH 31, 2019
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS (Expressed in Canadian dollars) March 31, 2020